 * Try to make sense.
 We all have trouble making our points at times, but persistent incoherence will get you blocked.

 * Use your real email address.
 If I try to contact you via the email you posted and it bounces, I’ll blacklist your IP address.
-The emails aren’t there to be sold to spammers.
+The email address requirement isn’t there to be sold to spammers.
 It’s so I can talk to you privately.
 Lie to me about your email address, and it’s an instant blacklist.

 Violators will be blacklisted — that is, the software will block your comments.
-If I moderate your comments, the only way to get unmoderated is to email me privately and ask to be de-moderated.
+If I moderate your comments, the way to get unmoderated is to email me privately and ask to be de-moderated (or else just show me that you can comply with the rules by doing so).
 And belligerent, rude, goading, or insulting emails will only get you blocked from my email reader, too (and I won’t respond).
 The way out of the blacklist is repentance, not a continuation of the behavior that got you there in the first place.

 When I receive emails, I may answer personally or I may post the question on the blog — anonymously.
 I won’t necessarily ask permission to refer the question to the readers — but I’ll always remove identifying information.